jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/ModelingModels.rst

 Diffraction Peaks
 -----------------

-Diffraction peaks are using peaks shapes from Small-Angle Diffraction tool, these are listed here :ref:`Diffraction Peaks <PeaksShapes>`.
+Diffraction peaks are using peaks shapes from Small-Angle Diffraction tool, these are listed here :ref:`Small Angle Diffraction <PeaksShapes>`.

 .. _MassAndSurfaceFractals: